 The first thing to check is whether your target is visible for CHEOPS.
 From its near-polar, Sunsynchronous orbit, CHEOPS can access a large fraction of the sky and has the best visibility in the ecliptic plane.
 It has, however, a few limiting pointing constraints, which are detailed and illustrated in §2.1.2.
 The visibility decreases towards the ecliptic poles.
-Due to stringent Sunavoidance exclusion angles, two approximately circular regions of ~30° radius from both ecliptic poles are completely excluded.
-It is therefore possible to easily rule out the possibility of observations of targets that are close to the ecliptic poles.
+The spacecraft has a stringent Sun Exclusion Angle of 117° since 2 February 2025 (previously 120°).
+This implies that objects having ecliptic latitudes at the epoch of observation above 63° and below -63° cannot be observed (note that the latitude and longitude of celestial objects can oscillate by up to 20" with 18.6-year period due to the nutation of the Earth axis).
+It is therefore feasible to easily rule out the possibility of observations of targets that are close to the ecliptic poles.
+The visibility tool described in §1.3.2.3 provides the necessary information to determine if and when a target is observable by CHEOPS and what is the average observing efficiency that can be expected.

-1.3.2.1 Visibility cumulated over a year
+1.3.2.1 Visibility maps cumulated over a year